 This holds the most truth under severe frontal conditions.
 As a cold front approaches, the Bass become very active and feed heavily.
 They can be found cruising the banks in attack mode and are easily caught.
 As the front settles in, they become less active and hold tight to shallow cover.
 Once a cold front has passed a high-pressure system follows, which raises the barometer unless we are dealing with multiple cold fronts.

 Under these quick changes from low to high-pressure Bass will move to the first primary or significant drop-off, closest to the area where they were before the front moved in.
 Under rapidly increasing pressure, a Bass will not only move deeper but also hold very tight to cover.
 Some biologists speculate that it has to do with fear and disorientation caused by the sudden change in pressure.
 The Bass knows that something is different and therefore seeks the safety of cover for protection.

 Bass like to be on, near or around cover at all times, if available.
 Yes, Bass do use cover to ambush prey, but its main use is for protection from danger.
 They learned at a very young age they must "Hide to Survive".
 It's simply a matter of instinct.
 Bass that travel in schools and chase open water pelagic baitfish tend to suspend in open water more and use the school as their cover.

 Why is speed important?
-Fishing fast leaves a Bass with less time to examine, interpret and decide whether or not to strike at a lure.
+Fishing fast leaves a Bass with less time to examine, interpret, and decide whether or not to strike at a lure.
 Most strikes do not occur because the Bass is feeding, but because they are reacting to something that is dropped in front of their face and then quickly taken away.
 They just hit the bait out of reaction.
-If you throw a fast moving bait, in the snout of enough Bass, one will eventually hit it.
-Remember, in a tournament day, you only need five good bites to win!
+If you throw a fast-moving bait, in the snout of enough Bass, one will eventually hit it.
+Remember, on a tournament day, you only need five good bites to win!